-The Trust Board and Local Governing Bodies expect that the Local Authority will share the fact a child has a social worker, and the DSL will hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+The governing body/proprietor expects that the Local Authority will share the fact a child has a social worker, and the DSL will hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
 This should be considered as a matter of routine.
 There are clear powers to share this information under existing duties on both LAs and school to safeguard and promote the welfare of children.